-The Grand Rapids Chamber continues to actively follow the Coronavirus (COVID-19) outbreak, and we are evaluating actions daily to best identify how to serve you.
+The Grand Rapids Chamber continues to actively follow the Coronavirus (COVID-19) statistics and guidelines, and we are evaluating actions daily to best identify how to serve you.
 We will continue working to connect you with important information and resources, including best practices for businesses, to mitigate the impact of the crisis on your business and employees.

 Additionally, we are working on evaluating future programming and events to ensure the safety of our members, community and partners.
 Further communication regarding upcoming events will be extended as soon as possible.
 You can find the latest information and stay up to date on www.grandrapids.org